Have you ever found landscaping supplies for free? Well, we did, and so can you.

-If there was something he could repurpose you can bet he’d make sure do so.
+If there was something he could repurpose, you can bet he’d make sure to do so.

-He even taught me how to remove the seeds from his heirloom tomatoes to use for the next planting season.
+He even taught me how to remove the seeds from his heirloom tomatoes for the next planting season.

 I never knew how easy it was to keep the seeds because we always bought them in packets.